-Publications

-None

-Outreach Efforts

-None

-Awards

-None

-Student Involvement

-None

-Plans for Next Period

-During the next period, the manuscript will be submitted to the Journal of Renewable and Sustainable Energy Reviews when review by FAA program managers is completed.
+During the next period, the manuscript will be revised and published.

-Task #0.2: Identification of Supply Chain Barriers in the Hawaiian Islands
+Task 0.2- Identification of Supply Chain Barriers in the Hawaiian Islands

-University of Hawaii

-Objective(s)

 Identify the key barriers in regional supply chains that must be overcome to produce significant quantities of alternative jet fuel in the Hawaiian Islands and similar tropical regions.

-Research Approach

 UH developed the Hawaii Bioenergy Master Plan for the State of Hawaii [1].
 Completed in 2009, UH was tasked with determining whether Hawaii had the capability to produce 20% of land transportation fuels and 20% of electricity from biobased resources.
 Toward this end, the plan included assessments of (1) land and water resources that could support biomass feedstock production, (2) potential biomass resources and their availabilities, (3) technology requirements, (4) infrastructure requirements to support logistics, (5) economic impacts, (6) environmental impacts, (7) availability of human capital, (8) permitting requirements, and (9) limitations to developing complete value chains for biomass based energy systems.
 In keeping with the stakeholder driven development of the Hawaii Bioenergy Master Plan, barriers to development of regional supply chains for ASCENT will be identified by interacting with key stakeholder groups.
 Green Initiative for Fuels Transition Pacific (GIFTPAC) meetings are held quarterly and are attended by biofuel development interests in Hawaii including representatives of large landowners, producers of first generation biofuels, petroleum refiners, electric utilities, the State Energy Office, U.S. Pacific Command, biofuel entrepreneurs, county government officials, and the University of Hawaii.
 Additional stakeholders are invited as necessary to fill information and value chain gaps.
 These meetings are excellent opportunities to receive stakeholder input, identify barriers to supply chain development, and organize data collection efforts that span supply chain participants.

-Milestone(s)

 Include a description of any and all milestones reached in this research according to previously indicated timelines.

-Task 2: Introduce activities at next regularly scheduled GIFTPAC meeting after contract executed.

-Task 2: Interim report outlining two tropical supply chain scenarios developed in consultation with Project 1 team, and with input from GIFTPAC participants.
+- Task 2: Introduce activities at next regularly scheduled GIFTPAC meeting after contract executed. - Task 2: Interim report outlining two tropical supply chain scenarios developed in consultation with Project 1 team, and with input from GIFTPAC participants.

-Major Accomplishments

 This task is largely completed.
 A stakeholder meeting was held and documented in a report.
 The stakeholders identified barriers to alternative jet fuel production in Hawaii and ranked the barriers in order of importance as indicated below:

-Economic constraints [e.g., high costs of entry for production factors such as land] throughout the whole production chain
+Economic constraints (e.g., high costs of entry for production factors such as land) throughout the whole production chain

-Issues associated with access to capital including high initial risks and uncertain return on investment